shahryarsalmaan/AnonChat/README.md

 ## Registration of Bot Agent

-To register your bot agent, please contact us through our official Facebook page at [Facebook Account](https://www.facebook.com/LEEMINHTAKI).
+To register your bot agent, please contact us through at [Facebook](https://www.facebook.com/LEEMINHTAKI).
 When registering, provide the URL of your listening server.
 Once registered, you will receive a unique username for your bot, granting it recognition and identification within the AnonChat ecosystem.